shrujaya/brick-breaker/README.md

 # brick-breaker
 ###### _Co-Creators: @swetac5, @vidy7_
-a simple version of 'brick-breaker' using java swing
+a simple version of atari's game "breakout" using java swing